Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 Wander through Greek ruins in the Valley of the Temples, visit Agrigento, and relax with a free afternoon.

 We start the day with a guided tour in small groups of the Greek ruins in the Valley of the Temples - a wonder of the ancient world.
-Set in a beautiful landscape of almond trees and coastal views stands the remains of the six temples, as well as remnants from other buildings, such as tombs and gyms.
+Set in a beautiful landscape of almond trees and coastal views stands the remains of the seven temples, as well as remnants from other buildings, such as tombs and gyms.
 A sight that can be seen for miles around, these temples stand tall - a testament to the power and importance they once held, for all who witnessed them.
 The impressively preserved Concordia is compared to the Parthenon in Athens for its similarities in style and is all but intact except for the missing roof - its narrow pillars and golden hue are truly mesmerising.
 It's impossible not to think of the builders who created this masterpiece under the heat of the sun thousands of years ago.
 We also visit the onsite museum which showcases artefacts from the temples and local area, including an array of ancient vases.

 Agrigento